0xbennyv/SOPHOSPartnerCLI/README.md

+# This repository is unmaintained and is remaining public to serve as a sample/reference for any other developers.

 # SOPHOSPartnerCLI
 This is a SOPHOS Central PowerShell Module for SOPHOS Partners.
 It's still pretty beta and raw and looking for collaboration/contribution.